Surveillance de la COVID-19 dans les eaux usées à Ottawa

 Influenza virus

-Samples are screened for influenza A virus (IAV) once a week during the summer period.
-Influenza B virus (IBV) is only screened during the winter period.
+Samples are screened for influenza A virus (IAV) once a week during the summer period (April to September).
+Samples are screened daily for IAV and influenza B virus (IBV) during the winter period (October to March).
 The website and plots are updated the day after processing.

-The next plot illustrates the 7-day rolling mean in daily influenza A wastewater viral signal.
-This number is the average of a week’s readings.
-Also on the graph is the Influenza A and Influenza B percent positivity.
+The next plot illustrate the 7-day rolling mean in daily IAV wastewater viral signal.
+This number is the average of a week’s daily readings.

 Interpretation cautions

-The accuracy and thus reliability of SARS-CoV-2 and influenza wastewater testing is improving, as scientists understand more of the role of factors such as differences in sewage systems and laboratory protocols.
-Nonetheless, we recommend caution when interpreting daily and short-term variation in the viral signal.
-The level of detection for SARS-CoV-2 variant tests is unknown at this time but based on preliminary data, is estimated at more than 100 newly diagnosed or active cases.
-Research is underway to arrive at a more precise estimate sensitivity.
-COVID-19 and influenza wastewater signal is helpful when interpreted alongside other surveillance measures, taking into consideration the strengths and limitations of each measure.
-Visit Seasonal Respiratory Infections and Enteric Outbreaks Surveillance Reports for more information on Ottawa public health surveillance.
+The accuracy and reliability of SARS-CoV-2, influenza and RSV wastewater testing is improving as scientists understand the role of factors such as differences in sewage systems and laboratory protocols.
+Nonetheless, we recommend caution when interpreting daily or less then 3-day variation in the viral signal while evaluation of the methodology in public health surveillance is ongoing.
+Research is underway to arrive at a more precise estimate of sensitivity.
+For influenza and RSV, the level of detection is currently unknown as less than a year’s worth of data has been collected, but evaluation is ongoing.
+Thus, direct comparisons between wastewater signal levels for the 3 viruses is not recommended at this time.
+COVID-19, influenza and RSV wastewater signal is helpful when interpreted alongside other surveillance measures, taking into consideration the strengths and limitations of each measure.
+It is most promising as an early indicator\(^2\) of community viral activity and illness and may serve as a warning in advance of increased care-seeking, outbreaks and hospitalizations.

 See the Methods page for more information on how the samples were collected, access to the data, and how the plots were created.
 The plots are currently for research only and presented to the public for discussion.